Something you may commonly search online for answers about is how to make more money.

 Some companies do not want you to be in similar industries doing outside work, especially if in your hiring papers you signed a non-compete clause.

-If that’s the case, look for non-related gig economy jobs, under the table jobs, other niche areas you can do.
+If that’s the case, look for non-related gig economy jobs, under the table jobs, other niche areas you can do that can be lucrative.

-The beauty of freelancing is you can do it around your local area or with a solid internet connection you can work from home.
+The beauty of freelancing is you can do it around your local area or with a solid internet connection, you can work from home.
+It’s also a great passive income stream as you get more work.

 How to find freelance jobs